Skip to main content

 Designing Schools in Aotearoa New Zealand (DSNZ) standards set out requirements you must follow when designing or planning to do work in a school.

 It is an easily readable lead document in a suite of documents.
-The additional documents (SGR and DQLS requirements) are more technical, but also applicable and useful to know about.
+The additional documents (SGR and DQLS requirements) are more technical, but also applicable and need to be delivered on.

 The standards aim for school property that is: